-This design addresses Morgan and Laland’s critique of the social psychological literature on conformity (2012: p.
+This design addresses the critique of the social psychological literature on conformity presented in Morgan and Laland (2012: p.
 3).
-First, given that conformity leads to the homogenization of group behavior, we evaluate the efficacy of our conformity treatment by comparing the proportion of minority decisions [i.e., 1-Pconsensus].
-Second, participants are naïve regarding the task, and receive both social (majority/minority opinion) and asocial (noisy payoff) information, which are recorded for each group decision (participants in the individual condition received only asocial information).
-Third, our design creates an equally difficult task in the three conditions, thus creating the same propensity to rely on social information in the two group conditions (see Kendel et al. 2018: 652-3).
+First, given that conformity leads to the homogenization of group behavior, we evaluated the efficacy of our conformity treatment by comparing the proportion of minority decisions [i.e., 1-Pconsensus].
+Second, participants were naïve regarding the task, and received both social (majority/minority opinion) and asocial (noisy payoff) information, which are recorded for each group decision (participants in the individual condition received only asocial information).
+Third, our design created an equally difficult task in these three conditions, thus creating the same propensity to rely on social information in the two group conditions (see Kendal et al. 2018: 652–653).

-The two group conditions provide the comparisons required to test our hypotheses in both the stable and variable stages of the game.
-The individual condition was added in order to provide an additional performance benchmark, and to facilitate a comparison to the results of Lejarraga et al. (2014).
+The two group conditions provided the comparisons required to test our hypotheses in both the stable and variable stages of the game.
+The individual condition was added in order to provide an additional performance benchmark and to facilitate a comparison to the results of Lejarraga et al. (2014).

-In order to address the alternative claim made by Lejarraga et al. (2014), according to which the differences found between individuals and groups resulted from the enhanced memory of groups, we included a fourth condition – ‘memory-assisted individual’.
-In this condition participants played the same game as in the individual condition with one difference: the results of all the previous trials were shown in two lists on the screen.
+To address the alternative claim made by Lejarraga et al. (2014), according to which the differences found between individuals and groups resulted from the enhanced memory of groups, we included a fourth condition – “memory-assisted individual.”
+In this condition, participants played the same game as in the individual condition, with one difference: the results of all the previous trials were shown in two lists on the screen.
 Each list included the payoffs received when choosing each button, providing participants with a “perfect memory” of the payoff history.

-The instructions in all conditions informed the participants that a change in the probability of gaining the positive payoff is possible, without indicating how prevalent the change would be, nor when in the sequence of trials will it occur.
-Our goal was that participants would not assume a static environment.
+The instructions given to participants in all the conditions informed them that a change in the probability of gaining the positive payoff was possible, but did not indicate how prevalent the change would be, nor when in the sequence of trials it would occur.
+Our goal was that participants would not assume a stable environment.
 In all three conditions, payoffs in points were converted to monetary sums.
-In the group conditions, all three members received full compensation, thus group members had the same economic incentives as individual participants.
-The mean total individual compensation was equivalent to 9.7 US$.
+In the group conditions, all three members received full compensation; thus group members had the same economic incentives as individual participants.
+The mean total individual compensation was equivalent to US$ 9.7.

 Statistical analysis

-To identify the effect of conformity on performance in a temporally varying environment, we estimate the interaction effect of change and conformity on performance.
+To identify the effect of conformity on performance in a temporally variable environment, we estimated the interaction effect of change and conformity on performance.
 Equation 1 presents this relationship as follows:

 logitEYir=1|(Round, Change, Condition)ir= (1)